unrealsrabon/bugnotes/README.md

 ---

+## 🗄️ IndexedDB Storage Policy & Data Safety Guide (Must Read)

+Since BugNotes runs entirely as a **local-first browser application** without an external cloud database, your notes are bound to your browser's private sandbox storage (**IndexedDB**).
+To prevent accidental data loss, here is everything you need to know about how your browser treats your notebook:

+### 🟢 What is Safe?
+- **Clearing Browsing History:** Safely clear your regular browsing history, downloads, or search logs.
+Your IndexedDB database **will not be touched**, and your notes will remain perfectly intact.
+- **System Restarts:** Shutting down your machine or quitting your browser will never delete your notes.

+### 🔴 When can Data be Wiped Out?
+(Precautions)
+Your local database can be completely cleared under these specific browser and system conditions:
+1. **Clearing "Cookies and Site Data":** If you manually clear your browser data and explicitly check the box for **"Cookies and other site data"** or click **"Clear Site Data"** in Developer Tools, your database will be purged.
+2. **Incognito / Private Browsing:** If you open BugNotes inside an Incognito window, it spins up a temporary temporary database in your RAM. **Closing the Private Window destroys all notes instantly.**
+3. **Critical Hard Drive Congestion:** If your computer's main drive (`C: Drive` or root volume) drops to nearly 0% free space, modern browsers (Chrome/Brave) will automatically initiate *Automated Eviction* to free up system space, which may clear offline databases.
+4. **The Safari 7-Day Inactivity Rule:** If you access this tool via **Apple Safari** (macOS or iOS) and do not interact with the application for **7 consecutive days**, Apple's tracking prevention policy will automatically wipe out the IndexedDB container. *(This restriction does not apply to Chrome, Brave, or Firefox).*

+---
+- **Pro-Tip For Hunters:** Make it a strict habit to click **Export Backup (.json)** at the end of every active hacking session.
+Keep that lightweight file on your local machine or an encrypted drive.
+If your browser cache gets wiped, dragging that file back into the **Import Backup** module fully reconstructs your entire note structure and content tree in less than a second!

+---

 ## 5. Premium UI Canvas & Code-Editor Features

 The visual design is meticulously structured around prolonged, high-cognitive work sessions where eye strain and interface friction must be minimized.